 Step One: Gather your Documents

 - First time applying?
 You will need this application - Form DS-11.
-Make sure it’s UNSIGNED when you bring it to the Post Office which we will go over again in Step 2 and 3.
+Make sure it’s UNSIGNED when you bring it to the Post Office which we will go over again in steps 2 and 3.

 - You will also need proof of identity and photocopy.
 Refer to this list to find acceptable forms of proof (its #4 on the list).
+Yes, this is different than step 2.

 NOTE: Make sure you bring both the original and photocopies of your proof of identity/ U.S. Citizenship to the Post Office when you submit your application.